-Instagram Limits and Strategies update 2017
+Instagram Limits and Strategies 2020 [January]

-This is an update to a previous entry about Instagram follow limits and how to moderate your activities in order to avoid getting your account into the ‘Instagram jail’ and even avoid the ‘ban hammer’.
-We are going to do a summary of what’s explained in that post and add what we’ve learnt since the last update.
+This is an update to a previous entry about Instagram follow limit and how to moderate your activities in order to avoid getting action blocks (follow, like, Comment & DM blocks) and even avoid getting your Instagram account banned.

 Key areas we’re going to cover include: